Git-hSin/DeliveryMachineLearning/README.md

 ![](img/m7.png)

 ## Employee Facing Front-End Application
-* In order for managers and supervisors to more accuratly plan delivery routes, an end-user front-end application of the predictive model has been developed.
+* In order for managers and supervisors to more accurately plan delivery routes, an end-user front-end application of the predictive model has been developed.

 ## Technologies Used